- Halton Castle

 - Get InvolvedYou are here: Home » Halton Castle

 Halton Castle is one of only two surviving Norman castles in Cheshire and is linked with the story of nearby Norton Priory.
 There are a number of fascinating feature in and around the castle, including the sally port, garderobe and tower.
-It is opened for special events and tours several times a year.
+It is open at weekends from April to October and for special events, tours and school visits.
 For details of upcoming events, have a look at What’s On or contact Norton Priory.

 Physical access to the site is limited but some parts are accessible.
 Please call in advance for further information.